ZachON5800/IEEE-slideshow-control/README.md

 download pngs to desktop

+if a command doesn't work, ensure you are connected to internet

 in Raspberry Pi Configuration under Preferences, enable SSH, auto-login, and VNC

 SSH: allows remote connection via Putty (terminal only)